rakudo/star/README.md

-# Rakudo Star
+# Rakudo-Star

 A *user-friendly* distribution of the [Raku programming language](https://raku.org/).

 ## Docker Image

-* Please refer to [Rakudo-Star on Docker Hub](https://hub.docker.com/_/rakudo-star) for an image
+* Please refer to [Rakudo-Star on Docker Hub](https://hub.docker.com/_/rakudo-star) for an image.
 * Find the related Docker files on the ["Raku Docker" GitHub repository](https://github.com/Raku/docker)

 ## What's in this GIT repo

 There are currently two different tools within this repo.
-The so called [`RSTAR utility`](https://github.com/rakudo/star/blob/master/bin/rstar), which manages the Linux build, and the [chocolatey bases build script](https://github.com/rakudo/star/blob/master/tools/build/binary-release/Windows/build-with-choco.ps1), which manages the Windows MSI build.
+  1. The so called [`RSTAR tool`](https://github.com/rakudo/star/blob/master/bin/rstar), which manages the **Linux build**.
+  2. The [chocolatey bases Powershell build script](https://github.com/rakudo/star/blob/master/tools/build/binary-release/Windows/build-with-choco.ps1), which manages the **Windows MSI** package build.

-### RSTAR utility
+Both tools compile Rakudo and then add some selected modules!

+### 1. _RSTAR_ tool

-* BASH based tool, should work on any Linux OS (_and maybe also macOS_?)
+* `bash` based tool, should work on any **Linux OS** (_should also build Rakudo-Star on macOS_!?).
+  - The `rstar` (bash) tool downloads all requirements, like MoarVM, NQP, Rakudo and some Rakudo modules.
+  - It then compiles everything into a local Rakudo installation and add's the modules via `zef`.
 * More information can be found in the [related Wiki page](https://github.com/rakudo/star/wiki/01_Rakudo-Star---Linux-package)

-The the `rstar` utility is written in `bash`, all additional features should be also based on `bash`.
-Using other utilities is accepted, but effort should be made to avoid introducing new utilities.
+As the `rstar` utility is written in `bash`, all additional features should also be based on `bash`.
+Using other utilities is accepted, but efforts should be made to avoid introducing new utilities.

 Furthermore, all code should be linted against [`shellcheck`](https://www.shellcheck.net/) and not produce any warnings.

-### build-with-choco.ps1 script
+### 2. _BUILD-WITH-CHOCO.PS1_ tool

-* A [Powershell script](https://github.com/rakudo/star/blob/master/tools/build/binary-release/Windows/build-with-choco.ps1), which internally uses chocolatey to create a Windows MSI package
+* A [Powershell script](https://github.com/rakudo/star/blob/master/tools/build/binary-release/Windows/build-with-choco.ps1), which internally uses `chocolatey` to create a **Windows MSI** package.
+    - The created MSI package can be used to install Rakudo-Star (Rakudo with some additional modules) on any Windows device.
 * *More information to be added* in the [wiki](https://github.com/rakudo/star/wiki)

-### Community Modules
+### 3. Community Modules

-One of Rakudo Star's main features is in supplying users with a number of popular community modules.
+Rakudo-Star's only main features is to support it's users with a number of popular community modules.

 *You should always prefer to use a pinned version of a module, wherever versions are available!*
+Therefore all Rakudo modules, which are included into Star, need i.e. to have `git tags`.

 #### [modules.txt](https://github.com/rakudo/star/blob/master/etc/modules.txt)

-This modules file contains references to all community modules to be bundled with Rakudo Star.
+This modules file contains references to all community modules to be bundled with Rakudo-Star.
 It is a space-separated format.
 The first column is the name of the module, the second the protocol to use, with the third column being the URL to fetch it from.
 Columns following the third have different meaning depending on the protocol.

+*Currently all modules are expected to be available via `git` (GitHub) and having `git tags`, similar to the `version` given in the modules `META6.json`*

 ## Bugs, Feedback and Patches